FreeTAKTeam/FreeTAKHub_meshtastic/README.md

 **Note:** Proper configuration of network settings and channel permissions is crucial for effective MQTT integration.
 For detailed information, refer to the [Meshtastic MQTT Module Configuration](https://meshtastic.org/docs/configuration/module/mqtt/).

+### configure Node red
+ **Import the Flow**:
+   - Open your Node-RED editor (usually accessible via `http://localhost:1880`).
+   - Click on the menu in the top-right corner and select `Import`.
+   - Copy and paste the contents of the provided JSON file or upload the file directly.
+   - Click `Import`.

+4. **Install Required Node Modules**:
+   - Install the required Node-RED nodes used in the flow:
+     ```bash
+     npm install node-red-contrib-mqtt node-red-node-serialport node-red-contrib-influxdb
+     ```
+   - Add any additional nodes listed in the flow that may not already be installed.

+5. **Set MQTT Broker Configuration**:
+   - Locate the MQTT nodes (e.g., "Longfast topic JSON", "longfast topic Protobuff").
+   - Double-click on each MQTT node and configure the broker settings, including:
+     - Broker IP/hostname.
+     - Port (default is 1883 for non-SSL connections).
+     - Username and password if required.

+6. **Verify Node-RED Flow**:
+   - Ensure the flow is correctly deployed.
+Click on the `Deploy` button in the top-right corner of the Node-RED editor.
+   - Check the debug nodes to monitor the flow's operations and identify any errors.

+ **OPTIONAL / Future usage Configure Global Variables**:
+   - Locate the `FTH Global Config` node in the flow.
+   - Set the following global variables according to your FreeTAKServer setup:
+     - `FTH_FTS_URL`: IP address of your FreeTAKServer instance.
+     - `FTH_FTS_API_Port`: Port number for the FreeTAKServer API.
+     - `FTH_FTS_TCP_Port`: TCP port for streaming.
+     - `FTH_FTS_API_Auth`: Authentication token for the FreeTAKServer API.

+**Support and Troubleshooting**:
+- Use the Node-RED debug nodes (active in the flow) to trace issues.
+- Consult the FreeTAKServer and Meshtastic documentation for specific configurations.
+- Verify that all required external services (MQTT broker, FreeTAKServer) are operational and correctly networked.

   ## Usage
+   - connect a TAK app to FTS
+   - ensure that you have a GPS position
+   - Send a test message via meshatastic to the topics configured.
+   - in the TAK app you will see the position and the  chat message